Nuitka/Nuitka/Developer_Manual.rst

 This is very much in line with that the Python C-API does.

 Every helper function that contains code that might raise needs these variables.
-After a failed call, ``PyErr_Fetch`` must be used to catch the defined error, unless some quick exception cases apply.
-Sometimes e.g. ``NULL`` return from C-API means ``StopIteration``.
+After a failed call, our variant of ``PyErr_Fetch`` called ``FETCH_ERROR_OCCURRED`` must be used to catch the defined error, unless some quick exception cases apply.
+The quick exception means, ``NULL`` return from C-API without a set exception means means e.g. ``StopIteration``.

-The difficulty here, is only to discover the need for these variables, because we would like to not have unused variables declared.
-In principle, the ``mayRaiseException`` should be used to discover this.

-As an optimization, functions that raise exceptions, but are known not to do so, for whatever reason, may only be asserted.
+As an optimization, functions that raise exceptions, but are known not to do so, for whatever reason, could only be asserted to not do so.

 Statement Temporary Variables
 +++++++++++++++++++++++++++++